Diseases and conditionsHIV & AIDSMedical LaboratorySexually Transmitted Diseases - STDs

 What Is a CBC Test and When Is It Used?

-A Complete Blood Count, or CBC test, is a routine blood test that measures several components of your blood, including red blood cells, white blood cells, hemoglobin, hematocrit, and platelets.
-Doctors usually order CBC tests to evaluate your general health and detect a wide range of disorders such as anemia, infections, and immune system abnormalities.
+A Complete Blood Count, or CBC test, is a routine blood test that measures several components of your blood.
+These include red blood cells, white blood cells, hemoglobin, hematocrit, and platelets.
+Doctors usually request CBC tests to evaluate your general health.

 Typically, a CBC test is requested when patients experience symptoms like fatigue, fever, bruising, or unexplained bleeding.
-It provides critical information about the quantity and quality of blood cells, offering insights into how well your bone marrow is producing cells and how your immune system is functioning.
+It provides critical information about the quantity and quality of blood cells.
+It offers insights into how well your bone marrow is producing cells.
+It also indicates how your immune system is functioning.

 • Red blood cell count: Indicates oxygen-carrying capacity; low levels may suggest anemia.